thunderseethe/thunderseethe.github.io/content/posts/function-application-grow-a-spine.md

 We only get away with giving a polytype to `(:)` because it's a bound variable.

 Bound variables can have polytypes because variables don't require any inference.
-Again this runs into intricacies in how type inference is implemented.
+Again, this runs against intricacies in type inference implementation.
-Type inference works out a type for each bound variable in scope and save it in an environment.
+Type inference works out a type for each bound variable in scope and saves it in an environment.
 All we have to do when we see `(:)` is lookup its type in that environment.

-We also might wonder if we really need a polytype for our application head.
+We might also wonder if we really need a polytype for our application head.
 If `(:)` has the type `p -> [p] -> [p]` it looks like our approach would work just as well.
 Our `p` looks the same but is distinct from the `p` in `forall p . p -> [p] -> [p]`.
-The `forall` ensures us that `p` doesn't show up anywhere else in the expression we're currently inferring.
+The `forall` ensures us that `p` doesn't show up anywhere else in the type we're currently inferring.
 Without that guarantee, it's not safe to solve our type variables to polytypes.
-Our variable might be used elsewhere and lead to us accidentally inferring a polytype unexpectedly.
+Similar to solving a naked type variable, solving an unbound variable to a polytype will make type checking undecidable.

 This leads us to an important caveat where this approach does not apply.
 If the head of our application spine is a more complicated expression than a variable, we can't apply this tactic.
 For example if instead of `(:) id ids`, we had `(\ x y -> (:) x y) id ids` that would stop us in our tracks.
-`(\x y -> x y)` has to be given a monotype, not a polytype, and that prevents us from inferring a polytype.
+`(\x y -> x y)` has to be given a monotype, not a polytype.

 I worry opportunities to apply quick look won't arise in practice.
 We need our applications be headed by a variable and contain enough arguments to unambiguously determine a polytype.